navi-tt/tick/README.md

 # tick
-Tick is a distributed task scheduling framework
+Tick is a distributed job scheduling framework